Workers' Compensation · RTW Cost Analysis

 How each cost component is calculated

-The full productive value of time the worker was completely absent — even if covered by workers' comp, this capacity was gone from your operation.
+Full productive value of absent hours.
+Even if covered by comp, this capacity was gone.

 absent_hrs × ordinary_rate

-Only the lost portion counts.
-A worker on 60% productivity delivers 40% lost value on modified duties.
-The 60% productive portion is not a drain.
+Only the lost portion.
+60% productivity = 40% lost.
+The productive share isn't a drain.

 mod_hrs × (1 − prod%) × ordinary_rate